 I’ve been questioning a lot of things I read lately but even more so, I’ve been questioning my initial reaction to what I read.
 There are three examples of recent popular news topics where I initially agreed with the writer but then questioned myself and the writer.
 These recent experiences have made me aware of how judgmental we are as a society and I’m committed to change that about myself, at the very least.

 Let’s get the big one over with.
 Colin Kaepernick of the San Francisco 49ers.
 He’s made quite the noise lately choosing not to stand during the national anthem in protest of what he believes to be injustices occurring in our country.
-While I would never do that, I thought about it before forming my final opinion.
-I realized that it did not matter if I agreed with what he did or not, he did not actually do anything wrong so who am I to judge?
+It’s irrelevant whether we would take the same approach or not in the same situation.
+I thought about it before forming my final opinion.
+I realized that it did not matter if I agreed with what he did or not; he did not actually do anything wrong so who am I to judge?

 Furthermore, he was fighting for something he believed in and I have to respect that.
-He did it in his way, not mine, but that is no reason for me to criticize him.
+He did it in his way.
 Yet, he is facing so much judgment and negative press for what he did.
 I guess that is fine.
 People have the right to express their opinion, right?
 It’s funny though that people seem to think it is okay to say the horribly nasty things they are saying about him all over the internet but it is not okay for him to take advantage of the same right given to him by our constitution.
 I’m choosing not to criticize him.
 In fact, I credit him for standing up for something he believes in, something that most people are too afraid to do.
 Good for him.

 Ok, the next big thing: Apple.
 Apple announced its new products on September 7 at its live event.
 One of the new products is a set of wireless air buds they’re calling AirPods.
 They’re going for $160 and what is more frustrating is that Apple’s new phone does not have a headphone jack.
 I was reading an article in which the writer tore Apple apart for this.
 I agree that it is a lot of money for those headphones and I already have a pair that requires the headphone jack.
 However, I am also reminded of the scrutiny and ridicule that Apple faced with so many of their product launches in the past and yet, their products often set the stage for new technology trends.